History of Holly Use

 The holly plant has a long symbolic history dating as far back as the Druids.
-Holly is known for its vibrant red color and prickly green leaves.
-The lush green plant and its red berries are a popular ornament for those looking to share the Christmas spirit.
+Hollies are well known for their vibrant red color and prickly green leaves.
 Historically, the Druids hung it on windows and doorways to fend off evil witches and spirits.

-Holly was considered to be a sacred plant by the Druids, long before Christians adopted the tradition.
+Long considered to be a sacred plant by the Druids well before Christians adopted the tradition.
 While other plants wilted in winter weather, holly remained green and strong, its berries a brightly colored red in the harshest of conditions.
+The lush green plant and its red berries are a popular ornament for those looking to share the Christmas spirit.

-Holly has been associated with males and is considered to bring men good luck and protection; the female counterpart to holly is ivy.
+Holly has been associated with males and considered to bring men good luck and protection; the female counterpart to holly is ivy.
 The famous English Christmas carol, “The Holly and the Ivy,” uses the holly to symbolize the birth of Christ.
-A verse states “The holly bears a berry, As red as any blood, And Mary bore sweet Jesus Christ, To do poor sinners good.”
-Another verse states “The Holly bears a prickle, As sharp as any thorn, And Mary bore sweet Jesus Christ, On Christmas Day in the morn” [source: The Hymns and Carols of Christmas].
+A verse states, “The holly bears a berry, As red as any blood, And Mary bore sweet Jesus Christ, To do poor sinners good.”
+Another verse states, “The Holly bears a prickle, As sharp as any thorn, And Mary bore sweet Jesus Christ, On Christmas Day in the morn” [source: The Hymns and Carols of Christmas].

 Today, Christians consider holly symbolic of Jesus Christ in two ways.
 The red berries represent the blood that Jesus shed on the cross on the day he was crucified.
-Legend states that holly berries were originally white, but that the blood Christ shed for the sins of humankind stained the berries forever red.
+Legend states that holly berries were originally white but that the blood Christ shed for the sins of humankind stained the berries forever red.
 A holly’s pointed leaves symbolize the crown of thorns placed on Jesus’ head before he died on the cross.

-Today we also use holly trees to create beautiful living fences for year round privacy screening.
-The holly trees can be trimmed a bit during the holiday season so you can make your own wreath or kissing ball.
-Or, you can go eco friendly by using a live holly tree as your holiday tree, then plant it in your yard afterwards.
+Also, we use holly trees to create beautiful living fences for year-round privacy screening.
+Trimming the holly trees a bit during the holiday season, you can make your own wreath or kissing ball.
+Or, you can go eco-friendly by using a live holly tree as your holiday tree, then plant it in your yard afterward.

 So whatever holiday tradition you are celebrating this December, enjoy it with loving family and friends.